LawSense Managing Student Disability – Denying Enrolment, Implementing Adjustments & Discipline

 • Dealing with reports from external professionals provided by the parents or advocates.
 When should you obtain your own professional evidence?

-Extent of Consultation Required
+Extent of Consultation and Communication Required

 • Examining what constitutes a reasonable level of consultation.
 What information should be communicated to parents?